-All students should plan to be at the Computer Sciences Building on Monday morning, August 29, for a department orientation.
+All students should plan to be at the Computer Sciences building on Monday morning, August 28, for a department orientation followed by lunch with faculty.
 A detailed orientation schedule will be emailed to you in August.
-Advising and other activities will be scheduled throughout the week of August 29- September 2.
-Fall 2016 classes begin on Tuesday, September 6.
+Advising and other activities will be scheduled throughout the week of August 28- September 1.
+Fall 2017 classes begin on Wednesday, September 6.

 UNIVERSITY HEALTH SERVICES